rotemyohanan/time-machine/Spring/annotations.md

 #### @Component
 ----
-The @Component annotation marks a java class as a bean so the component-scanning mechanism of spring can pick it up and pull it into the application contex.
+The @Component annotation marks a java class as a bean so the **component-scanning mechanism** of spring can pick it up and pull it into the **application contex**.

     @Component
     public class EmployeeDAOImpl implements EmployeeDAO {